 Bao Jingyan was a fourth century Daoist who, among other things, severely criticized the state.
 He "thought that people in ancient times had no rulers, and that those times were better than today."
-Liu wanted to "develop Bao's subtle points" and annotated and punctuated the entire text of Bao's original description of a Daoist but concrete utopia (about 700 characters).30 Liu pointed out that Bao sought to destroy the thepry that Heaven had granted rulership to certain men, believing instead that the clever and strong had created a system that forced the common people into submission.
+Liu wanted to "develop Bao's subtle points" and annotated and punctuated the entire text of Bao's original description of a Daoist but concrete utopia (about 700 characters).
+Liu pointed out that Bao sought to destroy the thepry that Heaven had granted rulership to certain men, believing instead that the clever and strong had created a system that forced the common people into submission.
 People are naturally free while rulership is something imposed, in contradiction to equality.
 Indeed, Liu's other essays clearly resonate with the language of Bao Jingyan.

 Bao pointed out that the people were forced to labor to keep the officials fat, the one poor and the other rich.
 Liu added that Bao was in effect attacking the entire distinction between ruler and ruled, which stemmed precisely from the forced labor of the poor.
 He also commented that evil times bring about loyalty and righteousness, whereas discord brings about filial obedience and parental love-a standard Daoist attack on Confucianism.
 Liu interpreted: "Bao is criticizing false morality (wei daode).
-He thinks that the times when false morality is widespread, that is, when the people are suffering greatly, are inferior to the times before morality but his real concern, as of June 1912, was to help make the republic work.
-Nonetheless, he also pointed out that as events unfolded, the old canard "bad government is better than anarchism" was losing its appeal.28 In other words, Wu saw no reason to change his fundamental political philosophy: a republic was second-best.
-In the late 1910s he displayed great interest in the labor movement.
-Wu's solution remained two-pronged: political revolution and long-term social change, both related to cultural transformation.
-He would support all efforts in those directions, anarchist or not.
+He thinks that the times when false morality is widespread, that is, when the people are suffering greatly, are inferior to the times before morality had begun, when there was still freedom."
+Liu emphasized Bao's antimilitarism.
+Bao's destruction of rulership is the equivalent of anarchism.
+Bao was clearer than Laozi or Zhuangzi in his call to seek equality and complete liberty.
+Liu thought Bao's only mistake was to place his theory in antiquity instead of in the future, but even this misstep illuminated the equality of primitive peoples.